samaddmirzaa/london-house-price-prediction/README.md

 Nothing surprising there, but it's nice to see the model quantify what every estate agent already knows.

-A feature I engineered (`is_central`, a simple central-or- not flag) turned out to be near the bottom of the importance ranking.
-The zone and postcode-district features already captured centrality at finer resolution.
-I left it in because it helps the linear baseline's interpretability, but a leaner model could drop it.

 ## Limitations

 **No Property Size**